HynDuf/CP-Testcase-Format-Converter/Themis to Ucode/README.md

 3. Run the ``main.py`` file from command line with 2 additional arguments specify the INPUT file extension and the OUTPUT file extension.

-4. The problem will generate a ``testcases.txt`` file (or replace existing one) at your working folder.
+4. The program will generate a ``testcases.txt`` file (or replace existing one) at your working folder.

 ## Some notes